The Campaign (film): Plot

-Campaign manager Tim Wattley (also in the pay of the Motch brothers) transforms Marty's image into that of a successful entrepreneur and family man, which pays off during his first debate with Cam as he takes the viewers by storm with his resolve to bring back jobs to North Carolina.
-At a town hall debate, a fight breaks out between Brady and Huggins supporters after Huggins uses Rainbowland, a story written by Cam as a child, to accuse him of being a Communist; Cam and Marty also end up fighting, being unable to hear each other over the commotion but believing that they were insulting.
-Cam further damages his campaign when he accidentally punches a dog and a baby, on both occasions having intended to hit Marty.
-In response, Cam runs a campaign portraying Marty as an Al Qaeda terrorist (based on Marty's facial hair).
+After Cam humiliates Marty at a brunch event, campaign manager Tim Wattley (also on the payroll of the Motch brothers) transforms Marty's image into that of a successful entrepreneur and family man.
+This pays off during his first debate with Cam as he takes the viewers by storm with his resolve to bring back jobs to North Carolina.
+Marty is able to undermine Cam's campaign by challenging him to recite the Lord's Prayer (the correct wording of which eludes Cam) and by using Rainbowland, a story written by Cam as a child, to accuse him of being a Communist; the latter results in a fight breaking out at a town hall debate between Cam, Marty and their respective supporters.

+Cam further damages his campaign when he accidentally punches a baby and Uggie the canine actor, on both occasions having intended to hit Marty.
+In response, Cam runs two campaign ads, one portraying Marty as an Al Qaeda terrorist (based on Marty's facial hair) and the other leaning into Cam's affair (despite it being received extremely negatively by women).
 However, Cam's popularity recovers after a mishap at a snake handling ceremony, which results in his hospitalization.

-Cam later realizes his son intends to use Cam's campaign methods against his opponent for class president, and realizes he is setting a bad example.
+Cam later realizes his son intends to use his campaign methods against his opponent for class president, and realizes he is setting a bad example.
 Cam travels to Marty's home to make peace but ends up getting drunk and is arrested for drunk driving when Marty, encouraged by Tim, reports him.
 Marty then airs another television advertisement, with Cam's son addressing him as "dad".

 Furious, Cam seduces Marty's wife, Mitzi, and records them having sex before releasing it as a campaign ad.
-This forces his campaign manager Mitch Wilson to resign on principle and prompts his wife to leave him and take their children with her, leaving Cam despondent about the coming election.
+This leads his campaign manager Mitch Wilson to resign on principle and prompts his wife to leave him and take their children with her, leaving Cam despondent about the coming election.
 Marty leaves Mitzi as a result of the ad but gets revenge on Cam by shooting him during a hunting trip, causing his popularity to increase further.

-Marty meets with the Motch brothers soon afterwards, but learns of their "insourcing" plans with China; they intend to turn the 14th district into a factory complex and import Chinese workers in order to reduce shipping costs.
+Marty meets with the Motch brothers soon afterwards, but learns of their "insourcing" plans with China; they intend to establish a factory complex within the 14th district and import Chinese workers to reduce shipping costs.
 Marty, realizing he has been used, rejects their support.
 The Motch brothers in turn defect to Cam's side, revitalizing his campaign and paying his wife to appear alongside him at campaign events to give the impression of reconciliation.

-Meanwhile, Marty reconciles with his wife and family and desperately appeals to the voters by revealing the Motch brothers' plans and promising to be completely honest (to that end, revealing several embarrassing secrets about himself).
-On election day, however, Cam wins due to the voting machines being rigged by the brothers.
-Cam gloats about his victory to Marty, who recalls to Cam that he was the class president at their school, and had removed a dangerous slide that had scarred the both of them.
-Marty tells Cam that this greatly inspired him.
-Realizing the error of who he has become, Cam denounces his win and his record as a congressman, and withdraws, with Marty winning by default.
+Meanwhile, Marty reconciles with his wife and family and desperately appeals to the voters by promising to be completely honest (to that end, revealing several embarrassing secrets about himself) and to not accept contributions from billionaires.
+On election day, however, Cam wins due to the voting machines being rigged by the Motch brothers.

+Cam gloats about his victory to Marty, who tells him that he had been inspired by Cam's campaign for class president at their school for his pledge to remove a dangerous slide that had scarred them both.
+Realizing the error of his ways, Cam denounces his win and his record as a congressman, and withdraws, with Marty winning by default.
 Marty and Cam become friends, with Cam being appointed Marty's chief of staff.